astillman/RPi-AppsScript-Christmas-Tree/README.md

 sudo apt-get install python-rpi.gpio

-2. If you haven't already, install the "requests" module on your Raspberry Pi
+2. If you haven't already, install the "requests" module on your RPi

 sudo apt=get install python-requests